publiclab/mapknitter/README.md

 Make sure you have the below 3 prerequisites installed before moving forward with the [Installation Steps](#Installation-Steps).

 Instructions are for an Ubuntu/Debian system.
 Varies slightly for mac/fedora/etc.

+Mac OS 10.14 users may need this: https://silvae86.github.io/2018/07/05/fixing-missing-headers-for-homebrew-in-mac-osx-mojave/

 1. [MySQL](#MySQL) - Database
 2. [RVM](#RVM) - Ruby version manager